mbentley/docker-omada-controller/external_mongodb/README.md

     docker network create -d bridge omada
     ```

-    > [!NOTE]
-    > If you're using host or macvlan networking, you obviously do not need to create a bridge but you should take care to make MongoDB listen on localhost so it's not wide open to your network.
+    **Note:** If you're using host or macvlan networking, you obviously do not need to create a bridge but you should take care to make MongoDB listen on localhost so it's not wide open to your network.

 ## MongoDB + Omada Controller (fresh install)